 (c) The arbitration may be initiated by either party by providing to the other a written notice of arbitration specifying its Claims.

 (d) Within thirty (30) days of the notice of initiation of the arbitration procedure, each party shall select one arbitrator.
 The two arbitrators shall select a third arbitrator, failing agreement on which within ninety (90) days of the original notice, the parties (or either of them) shall apply to the American Arbitration Association which shall appoint the third arbitrator.
-Upon selection of the third arbitrator, each of the three (3) arbitrators shall agree in writing (i) to abide faithfully by the terms of this and Auction Agreement to arbitrate and (ii) to refrain from future ex parte contact with the parties or their counsel concerning the subject matter of the arbitration.
+Upon selection of the third arbitrator, each of the three (3) arbitrators shall agree in writing (i) to abide faithfully by the terms of this Sale Transfer and Auction Agreement to arbitrate and (ii) to refrain from future ex parte contact with the parties or their counsel concerning the subject matter of the arbitration.
 The three arbitrators shall make all of their decisions by majority vote.
 If one of the party-appointed arbitrators refuses to participate in the proceedings or refuses to vote, the decision of the other two arbitrators shall be binding.
 If an arbitrator dies or becomes physically incapacitated and is unable to fulfill his or her duties as an arbitrator, the arbitration proceedings shall continue with a substitute arbitrator selected as follows: if the incapacitated arbitrator is a party-appointed arbitrator, such party shall promptly select a new arbitrator, and if the incapacitated arbitrator is the neutral arbitrator, the two party-appointed arbitrators shall select a substitute neutral arbitrator, failing agreement on which the parties (or either of them) shall apply to the American Arbitration Association, which shall appoint the substitute neutral arbitrator.

 (e) The Federal Arbitration Act, as modified by this Section 9.17, shall govern procedural aspects of the arbitration; to the extent the Federal Arbitration Act as modified by this Section 9.17 does not address a procedural issue, the arbitrators shall refer for guidance to the Commercial Arbitration Rules then in effect with the American Arbitration Association.
 In deciding the substance of the parties= Claims, the arbitrators shall refer to the substantive laws of the State of New York.